rustudorcalin/users-service/README.md

 ### Building/testing steps

 Download all the files from this repo.
-You will need to replace the dummy `account.json` file inside _secrets_ folder with your real one containg the service account information.
+You will need to replace the dummy `account.json` file inside _secrets_ folder with your real one containing the service account information.
 Also, in _gke_ folder you will need to adjust the dummy project with your real one.
 Files needed to be edited with actual information:
 - connections.tf:    project     = "dummy-charged-state"
 - terraform.tfvars:project = "dummy-charged-state"
 - variables.tf:  default = "dummy-charged-state"